 TheThe key to the Trident MD Press dewatering process is the “dewatering cylinder”.
 This cylinder can achieve thickening and pressing (dewatering) in a single integrated operation.
-The MD Press can take sludge as dilute as 0.1% solids directly from a treatment process, including and oxidation ditch or clarifier, and produce and cake of over 20% solids.
+The MD Press can take sludge as dilute as 0.1% solids directly from a treatment process, including and oxidation ditch or clarifier, and produce high solids cake.
 Separate thickening, storage and conditioning processes are eliminated.
-In addition, human operators, power consumption an water for operational wash-down are significantly reduced.
+In addition, required operator attendance, power consumption and water use for operational wash-down are significantly reduced.

 Dewaters and concentrates sludge from a biological process.
 The all-in-one construction makes it very compact and economical.

 Built with using the self-cleaning floating multi disks, the unit handles oily sludge without clogging and requires limited rinsing water to prevent clogging.

 The Trident MD Press has been designed to handle a wide range of sludge types.
 It is especially useful when sludge has a high oil and fat content (FOGS) that would bind filter materials and clog the process.
 Industrial and municipal applications include:

 • Wastewater sludge from remote camp operations

 • Sludge from processed flowback water from oil and gas operations

 • Sludge from tailings ponds for mining and oil and gas operations

 • DAF float from animal manure and slaughterhouse waste